learn-co-curriculum/selecting-single-elements-readme/README.md

 Great, you now know what the text of the link is.
 This is quite valuable when starting to build a search engine!
 The next question to answer is _where_ does that link go to?
 If our users wanted more information on Charles Babbage, where should they go?

-The website that a link goes to is called it's `href`.
+The website that a link goes to is called its `href`.
 You can see it in the HTML code itself:

 ```
 <a href="https://en.wikipedia.org/wiki/Charles_Babbage">Charles Babbage</a>